Singapore’s foremost tourist landmark is a casino. Yet, a student is punished with school caning on the thighs for

-Having said that, there is no “discipline” when the methods used to instill it are way out of proportion, or have no correspondence with the larger world around us.
-There is certainly no discipline when meaningless euphemisms are used to explain such methods.
+Having said that, there is no “discipline” when the methods used to encourage it are way out of proportion, or have no correspondence with the larger world around us.
+There is certainly no discipline when meaningless euphemisms are used to justify such methods.

 There’s also the nature of the boy’s transgression.
 His sin, so to speak.
 So he brought poker cards to school.
 As I wrote earlier, he likely gambled with them and had previously been warned for similar offences.

 Again, seriously?
 I wonder whether the school and that vice principal realise a lot of the world’s ongoing conflicts stem from punishments not befitting crimes.

-A situation which is further made confounding by the fact that poker cards aren’t exactly contraband in Singapore.
+A situation that is further made confounding by the fact that poker cards aren’t exactly contraband in Singapore.
 (Legally, chewing gum is more heinous) While the Singapore government would never be caught saying it, does Singapore not glorify and celebrate gambling i.e. the main thing poker cards are made for?

 Gosh, how many times has national television featured that casino when in need of a glamourous shot representing Singapore!
 Calling it an “integrated” resort doesn’t make less of a casino too, by the way.
 If anything, it’s akin to that ridiculous “counselled” euphemism.
 An act of calling a spade a diamond, forgive the pun.

 Doesn’t make sense, does it, even if the kid had been explicitly warned not to.
 Call me stupid, but I do not see any coherence here.
 I simply don’t.

 What Apologists Would Say About The Horizon Primary School Caning Incident

 Naturally, I’m aware of what defenders of the school, or that vice-principal, would say.
 There’s a time and place for everything.
 Gambling and games of chance, as my secondary school used to call such games, are for adults.
 Blah and blah.

 I agree.
 Personally, I dislike casinos too.
-To share, I have never stepped into either one in Singapore.
+To share, I have never stepped into any of the two in Singapore.